-In the schools I’ve worked and have been given real agency to make decisions, between one and 5 meetings are usually set aside for the work of choosing a course of action.
-Always the conclusion of this set of meetings is a final decision.
+In the schools I’ve worked and have been given real agency to make decisions, only a few meetings are usually set aside for the work of choosing a course of action and always the conclusion of this set of meetings has resulted a final decision.
 The stakes are high as everyone in the room knows one final answer will come out of those meetings and the decisions made will have a long-term impact whether it is curricular, instructional, policy, budget and so on.
 High stakes coupled with no prototyping or any real rigor of process has meant that the primary decision makers and stakeholders revert to the beliefs we hold about whatever topic we are working on.
-Sometimes the results are great, but across the arc of my career, those moments feel more lucky than expected.
+Sometimes the student learning results are fantastic, but across the arc of my career, those moments feel more rare and lucky than expected.
 Prototyping you team’s best ideas and evaluating their ability to solve a problem after implementation is one giant way to take back control of the process and to know that you can expect success when facing a problem.
 The value of this step can’t be understated.

 A quick reminder of the Design Process:

 - Define the Problem (Verification vs. Validation)

 - Collect Information (Nodes and Links)

 - Develop Solutions (Prototyping)